SnpM/scraipe/docs/advanced_usage/multi_scraper.md

 # MultiScraper Tutorial

-This tutorial explains how to use and extend the [`MultiScraper`][scraipe.defaults.multi_scraper] to process diverse links.

-## Overview

-`MultiScraper` handles links by delegating scrape requests to appropriate scrapers based on predefined ingress rules.
+[`MultiScraper`][scraipe.defaults.multi_scraper] handles links by delegating scrape requests to appropriate scrapers based on customizable ingress rules.
 It's designed for flexible and fault-tolerant scraping.

+This page explains how to tailor `MultiScraper` for specific links.

 ## How It Works

 - **Ingress Rules**: Each [`IngressRule`][scraipe.defaults.multi_scraper.IngressRule] consists of a regex pattern and an associated scraper.
 If a link matches the pattern, the corresponding scraper is used.
 - **Rule Processing**: The rules are processed in order.
 If a rule succeeds, its result is immediately returned.
-If the rule passes or fails, subsequent rules have the opportunity to match and scrape the links.
+If the rule skips or fails execution, subsequent rules have the opportunity to match and scrape the links.
 - **Error Preservation**: When enabled, errors from failed scraping attempts are preserved for debugging.

 ## Usage